 U.S. Army Corps of Engineers (USACE) Civil Works Public Private Partnerships Pilot Program

-USACE has four (4) identified pilot projects.
-More information about the projects is listed below.
-Each of these projects went through nomination, development and validation to explore how P3 delivery compared to traditional project delivery and to identify any obstacles to implementation the project as a P3.
+Each of the four pilot program projects went through nomination, development and validation to explore how P3 delivery compared to traditional project delivery and to identify any obstacles to implementation the project as a P3.
 The nomination, development and validation of these projects took 6-24 months depending on specific project details.

 P3 Program Benefits

-The USACE P3 pilot program has projected Federal savings of more than $450M and 23 years.
+The USACE P3 pilot program resulted in federal savings of more than $500M and 23 years.

 Collapse All Expand All

-Brazos Island Harbor ("BIH") Channel Improvement Project, Texas: Project would deepen the Port of Brownsville ship channel from 42 feet to 52 feet in addition to dredging berthing areas, constructing dredged material placement area capacity, raising levees, and providing aids to navigation.
+Expand List item 30309Collapse List item 30309 Brazos Island Harbor ("BIH") Channel Improvement Project, Texas: Project deepens the Port of Brownsville ship channel from 42 feet to 52 feet, in addition to dredging berthing areas, constructing dredged material placement area capacity, raising levees, and providing aids to navigation.

 • The Port of Brownsville, working with the NextDecade Corporation, have selected a contractor to perform essential improvements to the Brownsville Ship Channel as part of Phase 1 of the P3 project.
 For more information, visit here.